wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

     will always match the amount of pages in the "Page count".

 Statistics
-    Shows the amount of visits the this segment and the days it has been enabled.
+    Shows the amount of visits of this segment and the days it has been enabled.
 If the segment is disabled and then re-enabled, these statistics will reset.